Article Header

 Contract Amount

-For the past two years, Chatham County officials and Chatham Emergency Services representatives have been meeting to discuss how best to provide fire protection services in unincorporated Chatham County.
+Beginning in 2020, Chatham County officials and Chatham Emergency Services representatives met to discuss how best to provide fire protection services in unincorporated Chatham County.
 These conversations became necessary due to non-payment of the annual fire subscription fee by property owners, resulting in funding challenges for the fire department.

 To understand what level of services residents wanted from their fire department, Chatham County Commissioners held Town Hall meetings and launched a community survey.
 The responses told us that most citizens were satisfied with the level of services being provided and thought the costs were reasonable.
 However, the fire department's revenue matter remained since almost 1/3 of property owners were not paying the annual subscription fee.

 The Board of Commissioners heard you.
 In December 2021, the Board approved a contract with Chatham Emergency Services to provide the necessary fire protection.
+In May of 2022, the Board unanimously passed the Fire Service Fee Ordinance, which was amended in June of 2023.
 What does this mean for you?
-If you live in unincorporated Chatham County and were previously billed by Chatham Emergency Services for a fire subscription fee, you will no longer receive a bill from them and instead be billed a Fire Service Fee by Chatham County to cover the cost of the $13 million contract.
+If you live in unincorporated Chatham County and were previously billed by Chatham Emergency Services for a fire subscription fee, you will no longer receive a bill from them and instead be billed a Fire Service Fee by Chatham County to cover the cost of the $15.3 million contract.

 Chatham County Commissioners held Town Hall meetings and launched a community survey.